-A healthy local economy includes a diversity of business types that provide goods and services in the region and beyond.
-A traded sector business produces a good or service locally and then sells to customers outside of the Charlottesville Metropolitan Statistical Area, which includes Charlottesville and Albemarle, Greene, Fluvanna, and Nelson counties, generating an import of new financial resources into the community.
-In contrast, nontraded businesses primarily serve the local community and circulate financial resources between businesses and people.
-However, the financial resources circulated will eventually 'leak out' of the community, which is why a well-balanced mix of traded and non-traded businesses results in a more vibrant and resilient economy.
+A healthy local economy contains a diversity of business types that can provide goods and services both within the region and beyond.
+A traded sector business produces a good or service locally and then sells to customers outside of the Charlottesville Metropolitan Statistical Area (which includes Charlottesville and Albemarle, Greene, Fluvanna, and Nelson Counties), generating an import of new financial resources into our community.
+In contrast, non-traded businesses primarily serve the local community and circulate financial resources between businesses and people.
+However, the financial resources that are circulated will eventually 'leak out' of the community, which is why a well-balanced mix of traded and non-traded businesses results in a more vibrant and resilient economy.

-Strengthening traded (or "primary") sector businesses helps drive demand for non-traded sector businesses, which improves the business climate.
+Strengthening traded (or "primary") sector businesses helps drive demand for non-traded sector businesses which improves the business climate.